 \section{Conclusion}

-In this work, we proposed a training-free guidance method that steers the intermediate sample $\rvx_t$ of an unconditional diffusion model towards the MAP estimate, i.e., $\arg \max_{\rvx_0}\log p(\rvx_0|\rvy)$, for a given measurement $\rvy$, thereby enabling the solution of downstream inverse problems.
-The core of our approach is a novel formulation based on minimizing the KL divergence between $p(\rvx_0|\rvx_t)$ and $p(\rvx_0|\rvy)$, which we define as the variational mode-seeking loss (VML).
-We derived VML in a closed form for linear inverse problems without any modeling approximations and use it within our proposed algorithm (VML-MAP), which optimizes VML at each reverse diffusion step.
-To address the optimization difficulties arising from ill-conditioned linear degradation operators, we proposed a preconditioned variant ($\text{VML-MAP}_{pre}$) that offers a simple yet effective remedy.
-Finally, we demonstrated the effectiveness of our approach through extensive experiments on several image restoration inverse problems across multiple real-world datasets.
+In this work, we proposed a novel inference-time MAP estimation strategy for solving inverse problems with a pre-trained unconditional diffusion model.
+The core of our approach relies on minimizing the proposed variational mode-seeking loss (VML) at each reverse diffusion time step, which steers the generated sample towards the MAP estimate (modes in practice).
+We derived VML in a closed form for linear inverse problems without any modeling approximations and provided a formal theoretical analysis of its convergence under mild assumptions.
+Based on VML minimization, we proposed empirically effective algorithms (VML-MAP, $\text{VML-MAP}^{\bm \tau}$, LatentVML-MAP) and demonstrated the effectiveness of our approach through extensive experiments on image restoration across multiple datasets.